huggingface/hub-docs/docs/hub/datasets-fiftyone.md

 ## Pushing FiftyOne Datasets to the Hub

-Pushing a dataset to the hub is as simple as:
+You can push a dataset to the hub with:

 ```python
 import fiftyone as fo